Monday, February 16, 2026

 "That and the beer."

-There were other attractions and one of them was Charleroi, the ugliest city in all of Europe.
-It also has good beer.
+There were other attractions to Belgium and one of them was Charleroi, the ugliest city in all of Europe.
+It also had good beer.
 Beer defines Belgium as much as frites with mayonnaise.
 In fact beer was so popular in Belgium that a low-alcohol version was served in schools up to the 1970s.

 It's 8.5 % alcohol.